 The original English rules stated that a pawn could not pass over the diamond square (of its own color).
 This would seem pretty obvious since otherwise it would be going round again rather than going to 'home', but it could conceivably be desirable if the player could land on someone else's pawn who had nearly won.
 This did not prevent reaching the diamond square by means of a 10 card, backwards from the 'start' square, but later being forced to move forward because no other move was available.
 As the pawn had not passed onto the square in the forward direction, it had not passed over the square; rather it had reversed onto it.

 Looking for pieces?
-Find here replacement parts for your game.
+Look at the listings on the right to find replacement parts for your game.

 Want to know how to play the game?
 Download here the game instructions (pdf).